aichaos/rivescript-perl/README.md

 # CHANGES

+    2.0.0  Dec 28 2015
+    - Switch from old-style floating point version number notation to dotted decimal notation.
+This bumps the version number to `2.0.0` because the next dotted-decimal version greater than `1.42` (`v1.420.0`) is `v1.421.0` and I don't like having that many digits in the version number.
+This release is simply a version update; no breaking API changes were introduced.

     1.42  Nov 20 2015
     - Add configurable `unicode_punctuation` attribute to strip out punctuation when running in UTF-8 mode.